top of page

 • 4 min read

-For LGBTQIA2S+ people, BIPOC communities, immigrants, women, disabled folks, and others whose identities and rights are being openly debated, restricted, or targeted, distress is not abstract.
+For LGBTQIA2S+ individuals, BIPOC communities, immigrants, women, disabled folks, and others whose identities and rights are under scrutiny, distress is not just an abstract concept.
 It’s personal.
-It shows up in your body, your relationships, your sleep, your sense of safety, and your ability to imagine a future.
+It manifests in your body, your relationships, your sleep, your sense of safety, and your ability to envision a hopeful future.

-At Health Allies Counseling, we want to say this clearly:
+At Health Allies Counseling, we want to be clear:

 Feeling anxious, angry, numb, hopeless, or exhausted right now is not a personal failure.
 It is a reasonable response to living in an unsafe and uncertain environment.